 The second day was shadowed by the events at Paris, at least for me; but it made me realize the importance of using the Internet to fight against the destruction caused by mindless attacks on civilization and protecting the free abundance of information distributed by sites like Wikipedia.”

-We 6were lucky enough to listen to a lecture by Dr. Alessandra Petrina about Machiavelli’s presence on the British Isles.
+We were lucky enough to listen to a lecture by Dr. Alessandra Petrina about Machiavelli’s presence on the British Isles.
 We did not only get an overview of the early Machiavelli translations but she also shared her newest findings on the subject.
 After a delicious lunch we said goodbye to each other, knowing we have contributed to the freedom of knowledge.

 Sources of the Images: Hujbert Tünde, Dorottya Hagyacki, Ágnes Koncz